mjhong0708/compass/README.md

 # Compass

-Collection of personal codes about:
-- DFT/MD molecular simulation interface & utils
-- Utility functions for general python scripting
+Collection of personal codes about utility functions for general python scripting

 ## Installation